andalkhanabro/stroopers/README.md

 - My project heavily relies on the ability to print colored text on the terminal.
 I studied about this and learnt about internal ANSI codes and how they can be used to do so.
 The exact ANSI codes I used in my methods are available [here](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).
+- I understood and modified a lot of the code given by the CPSC 210 team in the WorkRoomApp to implement data persistence in this application.